-For typical transducers, the frequency sweep will proceed with active current regulation, i.e. the voltage will be varied proportional to the load impedance, the approach provides maximum dynamic range.
+For typical transducers, the frequency sweep will proceed with active current regulation, that is, the voltage will be varied proportional to the load impedance.

 Max Current - The maximum load current, in Amps RMS.

 • Limits current when power or current tracking is enabled.